marktian3/kafka-tweet-stream/README.md

 # kafka-tweet-stream

-Proof of concept using Kafka to obtain a real-time data feed from Twitter
+Proof of concept using Kafka to obtain a real-time data feed from Twitter.
+User can input terms to subscribe to and application will produce tweets to kafka.

+### Use Cases:
+- sentiment analysis
+- real time event monitoring
+- stalking (not endorsed)

-Usage:
+### Usage:
 Obtain secrets from Twitter developer and place in /src/main/resources/properties.xml

 Starting Kafka